berggggg/DinoSync/README.md

 On the server GUI, clicking on an entry will remove it from the database.
 Clients will see the updated list on their next handshake.

+> [!TIP]
-If you'd like to see the network activity as it occurs, click the `Restart in Debug Mode` option to get access to a command line output.
+> If you'd like to see the network activity as it occurs, click the `Restart in Debug Mode` option to get access to a command line output.